sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 To acquire the best 3 axis calibration results. **Your wrist should move the aircraft in an infinity [∞](https://www.google.com.au/search?sca_esv=c7d05ac6ad01166f&sca_upv=1&q=3D+compass++calibration+motion&tbm=vid&source=lnms&sa=X&ved=2ahUKEwiThc-btLGEAxVEa2wGHaZaAO8Q0pQJegQIDBAB&biw=1366&bih=615&dpr=1#fpstate=ive&vld=cid:8bdfdcb6,vid:J_cZnPcW-Yw,st:0) symbol motion in the air, while ensuring every axis faces skywards in the process**.
 Doing this several times (not too quickly) within the allotted 30secs.
 * Use a long USB extension lead if its done via connection to the configurator.

 The end result should be the `maggain_x` `maggain_y` `maggain_z` calibrated settings should not be greater that 100 points of each other, and as close to 1500 as possible.
 While `magzero_x`  `magzero_y` `magzero_z` can vary.
-But should not exceed +- 1000.
+But should never exceed +- 1000 on any axis.
 Any dramatic difference indicates a poor calibration.
 Or too much localized magnetic or electromagnetic interference.
 **Note**: A good calibration may take several attempts.